Spirent/openperf/doc/modules/tvlp.md

 ![TVLP State Diagram](../images/tvlp-state-diagram.png)

+After a profile has completed its run, the `state` revert back to READY.

 ### Keys

 The TVLP module responds to the following configuration keys:

 - **id** -- unique TVLP identifier.
-Leave field empty to generate unique file identificator.
+Leave field empty to generate value.
-- **time.start** -- the ISO8601-formatted date to start TVLP profile.
-Only available when state = COUNTDOWN (read only)
+- **time.start** -- ISO8601-formatted TVLP profile start time.
+Only available when `state` = COUNTDOWN or RUNNING (read only)
-- **time.length** -- length of current tvlp profile (read only)
+- **time.length** -- length of current tvlp profile in ns (read only)
-- **time.offset** -- current offset.
-Only valid when running (read only)
+- **time.offset** -- current offset in ns.
+Only valid when `state` = RUNNING (read only)
-- **state** -- current TVLP module state, one of: READY, COUNTDOWN, RUNNING, or ERROR (read only)
+- **state** -- current TVLP profile `state`, one of: READY, COUNTDOWN, RUNNING, or ERROR (read only)
-- **error** -- read only string describing error condition; only when state == ERROR (read only)
+- **error** -- read only string describing error condition; only when `state` == ERROR (read only)
 - **profile** -- TVLP profile data

-## TVLP Configuration diagram
+## TVLP Configuration Diagram

-Each module configured by TVLP module as follows:
+Each generator module configured by TVLP profile as follows:

 ![TVLP Configuration Diagram](../images/tvlp-scheme.png)

 ## TVLP Result

-TVLP creates new *Result* with new unique ID on each Start request.
+TVLP creates new _Result_ with new unique ID on each Start request.
 While TVLP configuration is running, the result is being updated after each generation iteration.
 After the Profile has completed the result receives final statistics values.

 ## Commands flow